Jessica A Eisma

 and 6 more

 Quantifying the magnitude and frequency of extreme precipitation events is key in translating climate observations to planning and engineering design.
-Past efforts have mostly focused on the estimation of daily extremes using gauge observations.
-Recent development of high-resolution global precipitation products, now allow estimation of global extremes.
-This research aims to quantitatively characterize the spatiotemporal behavior of precipitation extremes, by calculating extreme precipitation return levels for multiple durations on the global domain using the Multi-Source Weighted-Ensemble Precipitation (MSWEP) dataset.
-Both classical and novel extreme value distributions are used to provide an insight into the spatial patterns of precipitation extremes.
-Our results show that the traditional Generalized Extreme Value (GEV) distribution and Peak-Over-Threshold (POT) methods, which only use the largest events to estimate precipitation extremes, are not spatially coherent.
-The recently developed Metastatistical Extreme Value (MEV) distribution, that includes all precipitation events, leads to smoother spatial patterns of local extremes.
-While the GEV and POT methods predict a consistent shift from heavy to thin tails with increasing duration, the heaviness of the tail obtained with MEV was relatively unaffected by the precipitation duration.
-The generated extreme precipitation return levels and corresponding parameters are provided as the Global Precipitation EXtremes (GPEX) dataset.
-These data can be useful for studying the underlying physical processes causing the spatiotemporal variations of the heaviness of extreme precipitation distributions.
+Current efforts have mostly focused on the estimation of daily extremes using gauge observations.
+Due to the recent development of high-resolution global precipitation products it is now also possible to estimate extremes globally.
+This research aims to calculate extreme precipitation return levels for multiple durations on a global scale, using the global Multi-Source Weighted-Ensemble Precipitation (MSWEP)~V2.2 dataset spanning the period 1979–2017 at 0.1$^\circ$ resolution.
+Both classical and novel extreme value distributions are used.
+The application of these different methods at the global scale provides valuable insight into the spatial patterns of extreme precipitation frequency.
+Our results show that estimates based on the traditional Generalized Extreme Value (GEV) distribution and Peak-Over-Threshold (POT) methods, which only use the largest events to estimate precipitation extremes, exhibit some spatial incoherence.
+The recently developed Metastatistical Extreme Value (MEV) distribution, on the other hand, includes all precipitation events and leads to smoother and more reliable spatial patterns of local extremes.
+Furthermore, for all three extreme value methods, a consistent shift from heavy to thin tails with increasing duration is observed and quantified.
+The generated extreme precipitation return levels and corresponding parameters are released as the Global Precipitation EXtremes (GPEX) dataset.
+We expect the dataset to be particularly relevant to serve as a benchmark, and to provide extreme precipitation estimates in otherwise data-sparse regions for local engineers and planners.

 Nick Van De Giesen